-Item Project Type Description of Construction Activities Potential Effect from Contaminated Soils 1 Intersection Improvement (including MAPs) Installation of new traffic loop sensors, extending lanes through the intersection, striping and paving to include new approach or turn lanes, reconfiguring intersection shapes (i.e., from Y-intersection to T-intersections), combining lanes, creating shared lanes, restriping, signalization modifications or upgrades, and grade separations.
-Generally, intersection improvement would not result in contact with subsurface soils.
+Table 18.2-9.
+Potential Effects from Contaminated Soils for GRN Roadway Project Types Item Project Type Description of Construction Activities Potential Effect from Contaminated Soils 1 Intersection Improvement (including military access points [MAPs]) Installation of new traffic loop sensors, extending lanes through the intersection, striping and paving to include new approach or turn lanes, reconfiguring intersection shapes (i.e., from Y-intersection to T-intersections), combining lanes, creating shared lanes, restriping, signalization modifications or upgrades, and grade separations.
+Generally, intersection improvement work would not result in contact with subsurface soils.
 The potential for impacts from contaminated soils would be present only when reconfiguration or grade separations include excavation, trenching, or grading into the subsoil.
-2 Bridge and Box Culvert Replacement Bridge and box culvert replacement would be conducted in phases.
+2 Bridge Replacement Bridge replacement would be conducted in phases.
 The new bridge structure would be lengthened to adequately accommodate the hydraulic flow of the river.
 The width of the new structure would accommodate more or wider lanes and a median, with sidewalks and barriers on each side.
-Box culverts would be replaced with new single-cell or multi-cell box culverts.
-Bridge and box culvert replacement can include excavation, trenching, or grading into the subsoil.
-Soils would be affected when foundation work requires excavation beneath the existing bridge structure and utility work would require new trenching.
-No ROW acquisition would be required because bridges and box culverts would be replaced within their existing footprints.
+Bridge replacement can include excavation, trenching, or grading into the subsoil.
+Although soils would be affected when foundation work requires excavation beneath the existing bridge structure and utility work would require new trenching.
+No ROW acquisition would be required because bridges would be replaced within the footprint of the existing bridge.
+3 Pavement Strengthening Existing asphalt pavement sections would be strengthened by rehabilitating the existing pavement materials in place and placing an asphalt overlay or by reconstructing with new materials.
+The widened pavement section would be constructed of residual material from the existing pavement rehabilitation, new material, or a combination thereof, and an asphalt overlay.
+Pavement strengthening would also include matching existing access connections, pavement striping, signing, intelligent traffic systems, and safety lighting.
+The project would match existing horizontal and vertical alignment as required.
+Minor realignment of the road may be necessary to accommodate design elements.
+Physical disturbance to soils from pavement strengthening would only occur when pavements are widened, new traffic systems or devices are installed, or minor road realignment occurs in previously undisturbed ground.
+Most activities associated with pavement strengthening would not require soil intrusion.
+For this reason, the potential for impacts from contaminated sites is considered to be low.